RobynSmillie/Bees/README.md

 Lastly I decided to test the max and max+1 boundaries of minHealth after damage for each type of bee.

-Due to lack of time, there are numbers in the code where constants could have been used instead, missing test casess and commenting has not been completed.
+Due to lack of time, there are numbers in the code where constants could have been used instead, missing test cases and commenting has not been completed.